scverse/spatialdata/docs/design_doc.md

 _SpatialData_ follows the OME-NGFF specifications whenever possible and therefore much of its assumptions are inherited from it.
 Extra assumptions will be discussed with the OME-NGFF community and adapted to the community-agreed design.
 The key assumptions are the following:

 - `Images`, `Labels`, `Points` and `Shapes` MUST have one or more _coordinate systems_ and _coordinate transformations_.
 - `Tables` CAN NOT have a _coordinate system_ or _coordinate transforms_.
-Tables should not contain spatial coordinate: the user can decided to store them there, but they will not be processed by the library and needs to placed in a element and a coordiante system to be recognized by the framework.
+Tables should not contain spatial coordinate: the user can decided to store them there, but they will not be processed by the library and needs to placed in a element and a coordinate system to be recognized by the framework.
 - `Labels` and `Shapes` are both instances of `Regions`, `Regions` are `Elements`.
 - Any `Element` MAY be annotated by `Tables`; also `Shapes` and `Points` MAY contain annotations within themselves as additional dataframe columns (e.g. intensity of point spread function of a each point, or gene id).
 - `Tables` CAN NOT be annotated by other `Tables`.